 If you're a registered undergraduate or graduate student, and you have chosen

-for the current semester, CPS provides the following services at no charge:
+or are under the Guaranteed tuition plan for the current semester, CPS provides the following services at no charge:

 • Individual counseling and psychotherapy